 Transfer to Matera, among the most ancient cities on earth.
 Continually inhabited for 10,000 years, this magical open-air museum — a UNESCO World Heritage Site — is an inimitable tangle of cave-dwellings, magnificent Baroque palaces and beautiful stone churches.
 At dusk, the biblical landscape resembles an enormous crèche.
 Make your way through the sassi (districts of the city) to see the dark caves of the Murgia; the rock-hewn churches of religious communities; and the elegant streets of the Piano, replete with 17th-century monasteries and palaces.
 Descend into deep cisterns and canals once used for water collection to complete your exploration of this ancient city.

 Amalfi Coast | Ruins of Pompeii

 Depart for the beautiful Amalfi Coast, stopping en route in Pompeii, where you set out on a two-hour walking tour of the once-opulent town.
 The extensive and varied ruins of Pompeii offer rich insight into the history of the Roman Empire.
-Destroyed by the volcanic eruption of Mount Vesuvius in AD 79 , this unearthed treasure reveals temples, forums, amphitheaters, a brothel, and the casts of the people killed by the falling ash and pumice stone.
-You can also choose to meet your Guardian Angel for a tasting of exquisite, neon-yellow limoncello, a locally produced liqueur and digestive made from lemon zest-infused alcohol.
+Destroyed by the volcanic eruption of Mount Vesuvius in AD 79, this unearthed treasure reveals temples, forums, an amphitheater, brothels, and the casts of the people killed by the falling ash and pumice stone.
 Continue to your luxury hotel in Sorrento, featuring unrivaled views of the Gulf of Naples.